Greenschist

 Greenschist is a general field petrologic term for metamorphic or altered mafic volcanic rock.
 In Europe, the term prasinite is sometimes used.
 A greenstone is sometimes a greenschist but can also be rock types without any schistosity, especially metabasalt (spilite).
 However, basalts may remain quite black if primary pyroxene does not revert to chlorite or actinolite.
-To qualify for the name a rock must also exhibit schistosity or some foliation or layering.
+To qualify for the name, a rock must also exhibit schistosity or some foliation or layering.
 The rock is derived from basalt, gabbro or similar rocks containing sodium-rich plagioclase feldspar, chlorite, epidote and quartz.

 Petrology

 Greenschist is defined by the presence of the minerals chlorite, epidote, or actinolite, which give the rock its green color.
 Greenschists also have pronounced schistosity.
 Schistosity is a thin layering of the rock produced by metamorphism (a foliation) that permits the rock to easily be split into flakes or slabs less than 5 to 10 mm thick.
 This arises from the presence of chlorite or other platy minerals that become aligned in layers during metamorphism.

 Greenschist may also contain albite and often has a lepidoblastic, nematoblastic or schistose texture defined primarily by chlorite and actinolite.
 Grain size is rarely coarse, due primarily to the mineral assemblage.
 Chlorite and to a lesser extent actinolite typically exhibit small, flat or acicular crystal habits.

 Greenstone is a field term for any massive mafic volcanic rock that has been altered to a greenish color by the formation of the same minerals that give the green color to greenschist, whether or not the rock displays schistosity.
-The term has also been used to describe any igneous intrusions into the Coal Measures Group of Scotland, to describe chamosite-rich mudstone of Lower Jurassic age in Great Britain, or for nephrite or other greenish gemstones.
+The term has also been used to describe any igneous intrusions into the Coal Measures Group of Scotland, to describe chamosite-rich mudstone of Early Jurassic age in Great Britain, or for nephrite or other greenish gemstones.